-PREREQUISITE/COREQUISITE CLNC 2010, CLNC 2020, CLNC 2030
+PREREQUISITE: in clinical placement with approved preceptor and Completion of Phase One classes PREREQUISITE/COREQUISITE CLNC 2010, CLNC 2020, CLNC 2030

 Students assist approved preceptors with appropriate prenatal, labor and birth, postpartum and newborn care duties and reflect on these experiences, linking knowledge or skills acquired in assistant experiences with knowledge acquired in phase two of study, including current research in the field.
 Students evaluate learning gained from assistant clinical experiences.
 Students should plan to spend a minimum of 80 hours in clinical placement during the trimester (an average of about 5.33 hours/week).